thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's PostgreSQL?

 **PostgreSQL** is a powerful, open source relational database system that's been around since 1996.
 It has a strong reputation for reliability, data integrity, and correctness.
 PostgreSQL runs on all major operating systems, including Linux, Mac OS X, and Windows.
+In addition, PostgreSQL has native interfaces for a number of programming languages, including JavaScript, and is known for its [exceptional documentation](https://www.postgresql.org/docs/current/static/).

-PostgreSQL is fully ACID (atomicity, consistency, isolation, durability) compliant and supports a vast amount of [data types](https://www.postgresql.org/docs/current/static/datatype.html#DATATYPE-TABLE).
+PostgreSQL is fully ACID (atomicity, consistency, isolation, durability) compliant and has a vast amount of [built-in data types](https://www.postgresql.org/docs/current/static/datatype.html#DATATYPE-TABLE).
 The most common of these data types include the following.

 - `boolean`
 - `character` (`char`)